Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The Dunajski--West construction

 where all functions also depend on $(x,y)$ but I do not denote this explicitly.
 The conformal structure is therefore represented by the metric

-and the \emphdef{twist} of $K=\del_t$ (\ie, $*(\alpha\wedge \d\alpha)$ where $\alpha=g(K,\cdot)$) is $v u_z-u v_z$ up to sign.
+and the \textit{twist} of $K=\partial_t$ (i.e., $*(\alpha\wedge {\rm d}\alpha)$ where $\alpha=g(K,\cdot)$) is $v u_z-u v_z$ up to sign.
 Notice that the twist vanishes if and only if $u/v$ is independent of $z$.
-Now $\lam=u/v$ is the hypersurface on which $\del_t$ is tangent to the Lax distribution, which projects to the divisor of the $\alpha$-surface foliation in the twistor space $Z$.
-Thus $K$ is twist-free if and only if the divisor of the $\alpha$-surface foliation is the pullback of a divisor in $Y$ (which corresponds to a geodesic congruence in $N$).
+Now $\lambda=u/v$ is the hypersurface on which $\partial_t$ is tangent to the Lax distribution, which projects to the divisor of the $\alpha$-surface foliation in the twistor space $Z$.
+Thus $K$ is twist-free if and only if the divisor of the $\alpha$-surface foliation is the pullback of a~divisor in $Y$ (which corresponds to a~geodesic congruence in $N$).

-There is a natural gauge-theoretic approach to solve the Lax equation with this gauge group: first solve the projective pair equation for $\Diff_{\!1}$; then the full solution on the central extension is given by quadratures.
-The $\Diff_{\!1}$ part of the Lax pair is
+There is a~natural gauge-theoretic approach to solve the Lax equation with this gauge group: f\/irst solve the projective pair equation for $\Diff_{1}$; then the full solution on the central extension is given by quadratures.
+The $\Diff_{1}$ part of the Lax pair is

 and I shall suppose $uv\neq 0$, so that, without loss, $v\neq 0$.
-Since the $\Diff_{\!1}$ projective pair equation is nonlinear, it is not obvious that one can solve it.
-However, the divisor $\lam=u/v$ appearing in the twist-free case above is already present at the $\Diff_{\!1}$ level, and it turns out that even when $u/v$ depends on $z$, there are still divisors in $Y$ corresponding to geodesic congruences in $N$, except that they too depend on $z$.
+Since the $\Diff_{1}$ projective pair equation is nonlinear, it is not obvious that one can solve it.
+However, the divisor $\lambda=u/v$ appearing in the twist-free case above is already present at the $\Diff_{1}$ level, and it turns out that even when~$u/v$ depends on~$z$, there are still divisors in~$Y$ corresponding to geodesic congruences in~$N$, except that they too depend on~$z$.